We offer programs for YOUTH, first time paddlers and experienced paddlers of all ages.

 click here.

-Keiki & Junior
+Keiki & Junior Programs

-Dana Outrigger is proud to offer one of the strongest YOUTH Programs in the area.
+Dana Outrigger is proud to offer one of the strongest YOUTH programs in the area.

 Races are held in two different formats: